Charlescsyyy/GenDop/README.md

 ### Visualization

 **Note:** Our default visualization, as shown in the `*_traj_cleaning.png` files in our dataset, displays how the camera moves through the scene.
 It includes three views: front, top-down, and side perspectives.
 The colors transition from red to purple to show the sequence of movement.
-In the front view, you can observe up, down, left, and right movement, while in the top-down view, you can observe forward and backward movement.
+In the front view, you can observe vertical and horizontal movements (up, down, left, right), while the top-down view highlights forward and backward motion.

-For clearer visualization, you can use the following method, which is also the one demonstrated in our paper.
+For a clearer and more detailed visualization, consistent with the figures in our paper, you can use the following method:

 **Install**